LAYA – GASA

 Overnight in camp.

-We start with a climb to Jhari La (4600 m) where we are rewarded with quite stunning views, then descend again through forest to Tsharithang, the valley where herds of takin can normally be seen.
-Today’s scenery is absolutely breathtaking.
+We start with a climb to Jhari La (4600 m), where we are rewarded with quite stunning views, then descend again through the forest to Tsharithang, the valley where herds of takin can normally be seen.
+Today’s scenery is breathtaking.
 Cross the river and clamber up the hillside for an hour or so to camp at Robluthang (4160 m).
-(18 km, 7 to 8 hours)
+(18km, 7 to 8 hours).
+Overnight in camp.

 Overnight in camp.